You're Mine, Only Mine

-You're Mine, Only Mine is the 7th installment of the Precious Hearts Romances Presents series.
-Starring Denise Laurel and Will Devaughn.
+You're Mine, Only Mine is a 2010 Philippine television drama series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Martha Cecilla, the series is the seventh installment of Precious Hearts Romances Presents.
+Directed by Jerry Lopez Sinenang, it stars Denise Laurel and Will Devaughn.
+It aired on the network's Hapontastic line up and worldwide on TFC from March 1 to March 12, 2010, replacing Precious Hearts Romances Presents: The Substitute Bride and was replaced by Precious Hearts Romances Presents: Lumang Piso Para sa Puso.

 Plot

 The story began when Roxanne (Denise Laurel) found out that her late father used her to pay for his own debt with his boss, Alex (Will Devaughn).
 Alex forced Roxanne to be his wife.
 What seemed at first to be an obligation will ultimately lead to true love.